In January 2019 a new piece of legislation called the Tenant Fees Act became law after gaining Royal Assent in parliament.

-After June 1st 2019, tenancy renewal fees will be one of the charges that letting agents and landlords will be unable to ask tenants to pay.
+As of June 1st 2019, tenancy renewal fees are now one of the charges that letting agents and landlords will be unable to ask tenants to pay.

 A renewal fee is supposed to be the cost of the paperwork when a tenancy agreement (usually an Assured Shorthold Tenancy) comes to an end and needs renewing.
 This is normally between six and 12 months after it begins and every year thereafter.
 But not after June 1st!

 What fees are letting agents/landlords currently allowed to charge?

 The letting fee ban will make a wide range of charges illegal.
 But the most common are:

 - Moving in or moving out inventory/admin fees

 - Guarantor fees (when a tenant uses a parent or other person to guarantee they will pay the rent)